 What about parking at Lake Louise?

 While paid parking is in effect at Lake Louise from May to October, no restrictions have been made to personal vehicles parking at Lake Louise.
 It may very well follow the same direction as Moraine Lake parking in the future.

 While the decision has been made to close Moraine Lake Road to public vehicles, I doubt everything has been ironed out with shuttles and there are more changes coming.
-Last year, when the park and ride moved to the Lake Louise Ski Resort, we saw several changes happen throughout the season.

 We recommend you book a shuttle.
 You can always change or cancel the shuttle at a later date.